Spiritus Hermeticum: part nine

 - Mentalism.
 This Law states that all that exists is derived from Mind.

 - Correspondence.
-This Law is enshrined in the Hermetic maxim: "As above, so below."
+This Law is enshrined in the well-known but poorly understood Hermetic maxim: "As above, so below."

 - Vibration.
 This Law tells us that everything is in constant motion, both internally and externally.